-The ESP Steering Group which is chaired by Grant Ritchie, principal at Dundee and Angus College drives forward the activity of the ESP strategy.
+The ESP Steering Group which is chaired by Simon Hewitt, principal at Dundee and Angus College drives forward the activity of the ESP strategy.

 Working with us

 A key function of ESP is to ensure that colleges sustain a demand-led approach by actively engaging with industry and employers to understand the future skills needs and implement effective solutions.